 “[Biodynamics] is one of the most sustainable forms of agriculture, creating healthier food for healthier people and a healthier planet.” ~Demeter USA

 Biodynamic farming is very proactive with many tasks and treatments not found in conventional or even organic farming.
-At Montinore Estate, biodiversity is incredibly important to maintain the balance of our farm.
-Nutrient-infusing and insect-promoting cover crops, special compost and herbal teas all improve the liveliness of the vineyard.
+At Montinore Estate, biodiversity is essential to maintain the balance of our farm.
+Nutrient-infusing and insect-promoting cover crops, and uniquely prepared compost and sprays all improve the liveliness of the vineyard.

 These practices create richer soils with more diverse nutrients.
 The vines are broader with deeper root systems that can incorporate a wider range of nutrients and minerals in the development of the grapes.
 We believe this is why wines made from Biodynamic grapes stand out in a crowd.